AdamTogether/aviation-research-project/README.md

-# The Emotional Landscape of Aviation Pilots: Scraper & Emotion Classification Pipeline
+# The Emotional Landscape of Aviation Pilots:<br/>Analysis of Online Professional Forums Using Natural Language Processing

 Data collection and NLP code for the paper: